Hwagae Cherry Blossom Festival in Hadong, Korea

 Hadong-gun Green Tea Area

 Besides the cherry blossoms in Hwagae, there is a lot more to see and do in and around Hadong.
 This area around Mt.
 Jiri is one of the four main green tea areas of South Korea.
-The other tea-producing areas in South Korea are Boseong, die Insel Jeju, and Jeonnam.
+The other tea-producing areas in South Korea are Boseong, Jeju Island, and Jeonnam.

 In fact, Hadong is the birthplace of tea growing in South Korea.
 The whole area is decked in green tea fields, big and small tea producers, and local teahouses owned dating back many generations.

 Gwangyang Maehwa Festival

 The Gwangyang Maehwa Festival is one of the most beautiful spring festivals in South Korea.
 The Maehwa trees bloom about a month before the cherry blossoms start blooming, so they will have already bloomed by the time of the Hwagae cherry blossom festival but it’s another great spring flower festival in the area.

 The Gwangyang Maehwa Festival is only about a 50-minute drive from Hwagae.
 For more information about Gwangyang, check out my Gwangyang Maehwa Festival post.